 (Thanks to Justin Purington for supplying some updates to this section!)

 Dale Griffin worked for BBC Radio 1 for many years, producing some 2000+ sessions for DJ John Peel.
-Sadly, he is now suffering from Alzheimer's (a tragedy for anyone, but especially one so young).
+Sadly, he passed away in January 2016 after a long battle with Alzheimer's.

-Overend Watts lives in Hereford, where he ran a successful second-hand shop for many years.
+Overend Watts lived in Hereford, where he ran a successful second-hand shop for many years.
 He sold the business in 2003, when he made a hobby out of undertaking long-distance walks.
-His first such walk is documented in a book, which is an excellent read.
-He now lives in a croft on a Scottish island.
+His first such walk is documented in The Man Who Hated Walking, which is an excellent read.
+Sadly, he passed away in January 2017 after suffering from throat cancer for several years.

 Verden Allen fronted a band called Thunderbuck Ram, and they released a CD Long Time No See in 1994.
-He now has a new band called Flat Out.
+He has since released several more solo albums, and still occasionally involved in the local (Monmouth/Hereford) music industry.
+In December 2019 he suffered a heart attack, but has since had by-pass surgery and is recovering well at home.

 Morgan Fisher has been living and working in Japan for many years.
 He runs his own studios, producing commercials and TV/film soundtracks.
 He has also worked with Japanese bands Heat Wave and The Boom (live and studio work).

-After leaving Mott Nigel Benjamin formed The English Assassin (with Kinks and current IH keyboardist Ian Gibbons) and in 1979 also fronted LA-based London (spawning-ground for the likes of WASP's Blackie Lawless and Motley Crue's Nikki Sixx).
-He then formed a couple of short-lived LA bands but has since quit the music business.
+After leaving Mott Nigel Benjamin formed The English Assassin (with Kinks and future Ian Hunter keyboardist Ian Gibbons) and in 1979 also fronted LA-based London (spawning-ground for the likes of WASP's Blackie Lawless and Motley Crue's Nikki Sixx).
+He then formed a couple of short-lived LA bands but subsequently quit the music business.
+He passed away in August 2019.

 And Guy Stevens, the man who started it all, dropped out of sight when Mott left Island.
 He returned in 1980, producing the highly-acclaimed album London Calling by The Clash.
 Sadly, he died shortly afterwards from a heart attack following years of drug abuse.